Convergence of a robust deep FBSDE method for stochastic control: The deep FBSDE method and an improved family of methods

-The Deep BSDE solver proposed in \cite{dBSDE}, relies on a reformulation of the FBSDE \eqref{FBSDE} into two forward SDE, one with apriori unknown initial value.
-It relies moreover on the Markov property of the FBSDE, which guarantees that $Z_t=\zeta^*(t,X_t)$ for some function $\zeta^*\colon[0,T]\times\R^d\to\R^k$, that we refer to as Markov map, and optimization is done with respect to such functions and initial values $y_0$.
+The Deep BSDE method proposed in \cite{han2018solving}, relies on a reformulation of the FBSDE \eqref{FBSDE} into two forward SDEs, one with apriori unknown initial value.
+It relies moreover on the Markov property of the FBSDE, which guarantees that $Z_t=\zeta^*(t,X_t)$, for some function $\zeta^*\colon[0,T]\times\R^d\to\R^k$, that we refer to as Markov map, and optimization is done with respect to such functions and initial values $y_0$.
 More precisely, the FBSDE \eqref{FBSDE} is reformulated into the following variational problem

 where $y_0$ and $\zeta$ are sought in appropriate spaces.
 From the theory outlined in Section~\ref{sec:FBSDE}, under well-posedness and sufficient regularity of \eqref{FBSDE}, it holds that $Y_0=V(0,x_0)$ and $\zeta^*=\sigma^\top\mathrm{D}_x V$, and thus we have well-posedness of \eqref{var0_FBSDE}.
-While it seems natural to propose a numerical algorithm based on a discrete version of \eqref{var0_FBSDE}, we demonstrate below that for such a scheme, a good approximation of $Y_0$ is not found in neither a local nor global minimum.
+While it seems natural to propose a numerical algorithm based on a discrete version of \eqref{var0_FBSDE}, we demonstrate below that such an optimization problem, even for many simple problems, does not converge.

 In order to introduce numerical schemes that do not suffer under the above problem, we use the following two properties of the initial value $Y_0$ of \eqref{FBSDE}: \begin{enumerate}[(i)] \item $Y_0$ coincides with the value function of the control problem (property from the control problem); \item $Y_0$ is $\F_0-$measurable and therefore has zero variance (property from the FBSDE). \end{enumerate} The two properties are both captured in the following variational problem: